switchupcb/disgo/README.md

 The [Disgo Cache](/_contribution/concepts/CACHE.md#the-disgo-cache) is **optional** and **customizable**.

-The **cache interface** allows you to replace the built-in cache with another store _(such as Redis or Memcached)_ or provide your own caching implementation.
+The **cache interface** lets you replace the built-in cache with another store _(such as Redis or Memcached)_ or provide your own caching implementation.

 _Read [What is a Cache](/_contribution/concepts/CACHE.md) for a simple yet full understanding of the Disgo Cache._